JimCarnicelli/jcTBL/README.md

 ## Future goals

-I believe my code is solid, but I plan to test to see if there are any memory leaks or bugs.
-Please do let me know if you find them.
+I've endeavored to make my code solid and especially free of memory leaks, but please do let me know if you find any bugs.

 In the spirit of [fnTLB](https://www.cs.jhu.edu/~rflorian/fntbl/), I might create a command line wrapper program at some point, but I'll admit I have